One quadrillion ants litter the UK. Yes, that’s more than 10,000,000,000,000,000! Meaning, there are more than one million ants per person!

 Ants are notorious pests, invading homes and gardens throughout the UK.
-Let’s jump into the world of these tunnel-dwelling, nest-building ants and find out a bit more about them.
+Let’s jump into the world of these tunnel-dwelling, nest-building creatures and find out a bit more about them.

 This Article Lists the Following Ants: